Akron, Colorado

-Akron is the Statutory Town that is the county seat and the most populous municipality of Washington County, Colorado, United States.
-The town population was 1,757 at the 2020 United States Census.
+Akron is the statutory town that is the county seat of and the most populous municipality in Washington County, Colorado, United States.
+The town population was 1,757 at the 2020 United States census.

 History

 Akron was platted in 1882.
+Originally, Akron was a small camp on the railroad, being halfway between McCook and Denver.
 The community was named after Akron, Ohio, the native home of the wife of a railroad employee.
-The town was incorporated in 1887.
+The Akron, Colorado, post office opened on January 30, 1883.
+Washington County was created on February 9, 1887, with Akron as its first and only seat.
+The Town of Akron was incorporated on September 22, 1887.